surifirstpin/biplus_documentation/docs/README.md

 ### Create and research on any device

-Create, explore and operate on any device, directly at the point of decision.
-Qlik Sense is built from the ground up with responsive mobile design and touch interaction.
+Create, explore and operate on any device, directly at the point of decision.**BI+** is developed with responsive mobile design and touch interaction.
 Build analytics apps once, and they’ll work everywhere, on desktop, tablet, or mobile devices
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzg2NDk4OTM1XX0=
+eyJoaXN0b3J5IjpbLTExMTE0Njg3NDldfQ==
 -->